Understanding Luminous Flux

 Lumen (lm)

-The SI unit of luminous flux, equal to the amount of light emitted per second in a unit solid angle of one steradian by a point source with a luminous intensity of one candela.
+The SI unit of luminous flux, equal to the light emitted by one candela in a solid angle of one steradian.

 Luminous Flux Calculation